-Select Solid in Editor, select Edit Object, navigate to Filters, select Add Filter (+), select Multicanvas Filter.
+Select Solid in Editor, select Edit Object, navigate to Filters, select Add Filter (+), and select Multicanvas Filter.

 Repeat this for all projectors in the Group.

-Now, with all projectors projecting the full white in full screen you should physically organize (tilt, move, rotate, zoom) the projectors to fully illuminate desired surfaces.
+Now, with all projectors projecting the full white on the full screen you should physically organize (tilt, move, rotate, zoom) the projectors to fully illuminate desired surfaces.
 You can organize projectors into Rows, Columns or Rectangles.
 Tetris-like shapes are not supported.
 We recommend an edge overlap of around 15%.
 Fix the projectors in place.

 Once you finish adding projectors to the topology, you need to align all Solid Objects in the Editor to form a perfect Rectangle.
 Use corner dragging and adjust perspective deformation of Solid Object each projector’s Editor to form a perfect rectangle with 90 degrees angles and precise edge alignment.

 When you finish aligning objects, you can proceed to the next step, called Edge Overlap.
 Has to be done for all projectors in the Group.
-Select the Solid Object in the Editor, hit Edit Object, navigate to Filters, open sub-menu in the Multicanvas item (three dots), select Edit, and open the Edge Overlap Tab.
+Select the Solid Object in the Editor, hit Edit Object, navigate to Filters, open the sub-menu in the Multicanvas item (three dots), select Edit, and open the Edge Overlap Tab.
 There is a slider (s) controlling the position of a black line, projected over the white surface.
 Use the Edge Overlap slider to position the black line precisely on the edge of the neighbour projector.
-If the lines are not parallel, switch back to Editor and adjust the position of the Solid Object corners to fine tune the geometry.
-Than navigate to the Multicanvas Filter and adjust the Edge Overlap slider to perfect alignment with the edge.
+If the lines are not parallel, switch back to Editor and adjust the position of the Solid Object corners to fine-tune the geometry.
+Then navigate to the Multicanvas Filter and adjust the Edge Overlap slider to perfect alignment with the edge.
 The edge of the neighbour projector should be in the middle of the Edge Overlap black line.
 Repeat this with all projectors in the Group.